urschrei/polylabel_cmd/README.md

 Output features retain the order of input features / geometries, and input feature properties are mapped to output features where they exist.

 ### Progress
-If you aren't piping the output of the command to a file, `polylabel` will display progress of the parsing and labelling steps in the terminal.
+If you aren't piping the output of the command to a file, `polylabel` will display progress of the parsing and labelling steps in the terminal, as well as a final count of the labelled polygons.

 ## Validity
 While the structure of the input GeoJSON is validated, individual geometries are *not* validated in the DE-9IM sense.
 If they self-intersect, have open rings etc., results are not guaranteed to be correct.